tanluuuuuuu/Simple-Image-Search/README.md

 # Simple Image Search

-The Image Search App is a powerful tool that allows users to search for specific images or find visually similar images within a database.
+The Image Search App is a simple tool that allows users to search for specific images or find visually similar images within a database.
 It utilizes advanced computer vision techniques to extract features from images and perform similarity matching, enabling various applications such as searching for faces or finding similar products using images.

 ## Features
 - Image Search: Users can search for specific images by uploading an image or providing a query description.
 The app matches the query against the image database and retrieves relevant results based on image similarity.